Search for a doctor or hospital in your network.

 Get News & Updates Directly To Your Inbox

-The thyroid gland makes two primary hormones – T3 (triiodothyronine) and T4 (thyroxine).
-They are released into the bloodstream and carried to every tissue in the body, affecting almost every organ system.
-They help the body use energy, regulate your temperature, and keep the brain, heart, gut and other organs working properly, including your reproductive organs.
+The thyroid gland makes two hormones — T3 (triiodothyronine) and T4 (thyroxine).
+Then the brain’s pituitary gland releases them into the bloodstream.
+Carried to every tissue in the body, these hormones help with many functions.
+They help the body use energy, stay warm and keep the brain, heart and other organs working properly.

-Common causes are autoimmune disease (Hashimoto’s thyroiditis), radiation treatment, some medications, surgical removal of the gland, a brain injury, pregnancy and low levels of iodine in the diet.
+Other causes include radiation to the neck, some medications, surgical removal of the gland, a head injury, pregnancy and low levels of iodine in the diet.
+A family history of the disease can also mean that you are at higher risk for it.

-It can be caused by Graves’ Disease, lumps or nodules on the thyroid and pregnancy.
-Hyperthyroidism is treated with medications that stop the gland from making too much T3 and T4.
-Beta blockers may also be prescribed to treat some of the symptoms such as a rapid heartbeat.
+Hyperthyroidism may be treated with medicines that stop the gland from making too much T3 and T4.
+Beta blockers may also be prescribed to slow hormone production.
+Sometimes treatment includes surgery to remove all or part of the thyroid gland.

-If you think you may have a thyroid problem, talk with your doctor.
+If you think you may have any type of thyroid problem, talk with your doctor.
 Being proactive about your health can make a big difference in your quality of life.

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation,